nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Sending an email to a company : `mail`

-Launches the default mail app and prepares to send an email with the recipient set to the email address registered to the selected internship.
+Need to contact the HR representative for a specific company?
+You can do this quickly via the `mail` command, which launches the default mail app on your computer and prepares to email the selected company.
+The recipient is set to the email address registered to the selected internship in **InTrack**.

 <div markdown="block" class="alert alert-info">